Macron calls parliament to 'Sun King's palace, may eclipse PM

-PARIS French President Emmanuel Macron will address a parliamentary session for both houses next Monday, a rare event which opponents said signalled his intent to concentrate power in the presidency.
+PARIS (Reuters) - French President Emmanuel Macron will address a parliamentary session for both houses next Monday, a rare event which opponents said signalled his intent to concentrate power in the presidency.

 Such a joint session of parliament is known as a Congress and takes place at Versailles, the sumptuous palace of France's former monarchy built outside Paris by Louis XIV - the 'Sun King' - to symbolise absolute power.